For Parents, Teachers, and Caregivers: Tips and Resources for Helping a Child Master Pre-Algebra

 Khan Academy PreAlgebra teaches the subject through a series of videos.
 Students watch videos to learn basic concepts.
 Individual videos address order of operations, exponents, dividing fractions, and more.

 Monkey Party Learn Algebra is an entertaining way to learn pre-algebra.
-Kids will learn balancing equations, combining like terms, using negative numbers, and more.
+Kids will learn to balance equations, combining like terms, using negative numbers, and more.
 The app provides clear directions and offers 18 teaching levels.

 Virtual Nerd Mobile Math teaches students in an easy-to-understand format.
 However, it’s especially useful for parents and caregivers who want to help.
 The videos are clear, concise, and provide step-by-step processes.